peernova/kestra-client-sdk/go-sdk/docs/ExecutionsAPI.md

 func main() {
 	tenant := "tenant_example" // string |
-	executionControllerSetLabelsByIdsRequest := *openapiclient.NewExecutionControllerSetLabelsByIdsRequest([]string{"ExecutionsId_example"}, []openapiclient.Label{*openapiclient.NewLabel("Key_example", "Value_example")}) // ExecutionControllerSetLabelsByIdsRequest | The request containing a list of labels and a list of executions
+	executionControllerSetLabelsByIdsRequest := *openapiclient.NewExecutionControllerSetLabelsByIdsRequest() // ExecutionControllerSetLabelsByIdsRequest | The request containing a list of labels and a list of executions

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)